Claiming the Lost Self: Conclusion

 Why does the fear of change lose its hold?

 A woman reaches a point at which the effort to uphold a false identity becomes unbearable.
-She feels the pain and repulsion of living against her truth.
+She experiences the pain and repulsion of living in opposition to her truth.
 She recognizes she cannot tolerate or justify the cost of continued acceptance and deference.
 Fear still appears, but it is no longer the final authority.
-The psyche turns her toward her truth because it is the only place where she feels whole and fully alive.
+The psyche draws her toward her truth because it is the only place where she feels whole and alive.

 Resources